bitfinexcom/grenache-grape/README.md

 #### Event: 'warning'

-Emitted when a peer announces itself in order to be stored in the DHT.
+Emitted when a warning occurs in the DHT.

 #### Event: 'announce'

 Emitted when a peer announces itself in order to be stored in the DHT.

+#### Event: 'unannounce'

+Emitted when a peer unannounces itself in order to be removed from the DHT.

 ## RPC API